afreeorange/bock/README.md

 * `_` is not allowed in titles
 * Files/attachments go in `_files`
 * `.md` is the only valid extension for Markdown files.
-* The UI must be built before the source distribution
 * Namespaces are done using folders.
 They're removed in article titles and in the `title` tag.
 * Headings go up to `<h4>`
 * List items go three levels deep